VWS-Python/vws-python/README.md

 The criteria for these images is not defined by the Vuforia documentation.
 The mock is more forgiving than the real Vuforia Web Services.
 Therefore, an image given a 'success' status by the mock may not be given a 'success' status by the real Vuforia Web Services.

+The mock does not check whether the server access and secret keys are valid.
+It only checks whether the keys used to set up the mock instance match those used to create requests.